satpalsr/sdk/docs/server.chatevent.md

 ## ChatEvent enum

 Event types a ChatManager instance can emit.
+See [ChatEventPayloads](./server.chateventpayloads.md) for the payloads.

 **Signature:**